Data compression

 In April 2024, an early release of zlib-rs was integrated in flate2.
 In Nov 2024 an audit by ISRG was succesfully completed, and optimizations for Webassembly were included in a new release.

-, the 2nd project in this initiative, started Oct 2024.
+The development of bzip2, started Oct 2024.
 Unlike in zlib-rs

 we use c2rust